 Potential Reach of the Humana Decision and LMSA Considerations

 Undoubtedly, the 11th Circuit Court decision in Humana has obvious financial consequences to insurers in the states affected.
 Specifically, requirements around obtaining Medicare Part C information for any beneficiary of a settlement, judgment, or award will now need to be realized and incorporated into processes before approaching a settlement.
 This information is not easily obtained and will require the cooperation of the plaintiff in all claims.
 In addition to discovery protocol changes, insurers will now need to consider further effects of Medicare compliance in liability settlements.
 Are LMSAs the next thing?
 If so, what are the internal protocols for complying with the policy that CMS deems appropriate?
 As Medicare’s reach continues to evolve, insurers should be aware and prepared to respond to their legal obligations.
-ISO Claims Partners has unparalleled experience in the industry and stands ready to help you as you navigate emerging compliance requirements.
+We have unparalleled experience in the industry and stands ready to help you as you navigate emerging compliance requirements.